paidy/interview/README.md

 Yes, the questions are not prescriptive, the process and discussion around the code is the valuable part.
 You do the work, you own the code.
 Given we are asking you to give up your time, it is entirely reasonable for you to keep and use your solution as you see fit.

 2) _Should I do X?_
 For any value of X, it is up to you, we intentionally leave the problem a little open-ended and will leave it up to you to provide us with what you see as important.
-Just remember the rough time frame of the project.
-If it is going to take you a couple of days, it isn't essential.
+Just remember to keep it simple.
+If it's a feature that is going to take you a couple of days, it's not essential.

 3) _Something is ambiguous, and I don't know what to do?_
 The first thing is: don't get stuck.
 We really don't want to trip you up intentionally, we are just attempting to see how you approach problems.
 That said, there are intentional ambiguities in the specifications, mainly to see how you fill in those gaps, and how you make design choices.